 • 1 Chronicles 29:29-30: As for the events of King David’s reign, from beginning to end, they are written in the records of Samuel the seer, the records of Nathan the prophet and the records of Gad the seer, together with the details of his reign and power, and the circumstances that surrounded him and Israel and the kingdoms of all the other lands.

-• Statements similar to the one above are repeated frequently in the historical books.
+• Statements similar to those above are frequently repeated in historical books.

 • For Moses, the accepted writer of the first five books of the Bible, there were most likely some written records (the Amara tablets from this time show the extensive writing and correspondence—they wrote about EVERYTHING) but there was another thing that made his information much closer to primary sources. . . that is oral history.